With cold weather coming in Hodgenville, you may be questioning when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a blizzard is on the way.
-Snow and ice that collect inside your air conditioner can melt and refreeze, harming condenser coils and reducing efficiency.
+You can temporarily cover your air conditioner in the winter when you know heavy snow is on the way.
+Snow and ice that build up inside your system can melt and refreeze, harming condenser coils and lowering efficiency.

-Although it’s not always possible to predict a hailstorm, you can temporarily cover your system if a strong storm is imminent in Hodgenville.
-Hail can severely damage your system’s exterior, affecting efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your system if a bad storm is approaching in Hodgenville.
+Hail can critically damage your system’s coils, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Phelps Heating & Cooling, Inc. provides help.
+Whether you have questions about heating and cooling or need air conditioning service, Phelps Heating & Cooling, Inc. offers assistance.
 Give us a call at 270-358-3167 or schedule an appointment online.